 Norwegian conductor Rune Bergmann is considered among today’s most talented Scandinavian conductors.
 His elegant interpretations and reputation as an inspiring and profound musician continue to attract the attention of orchestras around the world.
 He has been Principal Guest Conductor of Lithuania’s Kaunas City Symphony Orchestra since 2013 and Artistic Director of Norway’s innovative Fjord Cadenza Festival since its inception in 2010.
 Maestro Bergmann enters this role with prominent vision to showcase the CPO on the world stage.

-The Calgary Philharmonic was created in the 1955 merger of the Alberta Philharmonic and the Calgary Symphony.
+The CPO was created in the 1955 merger of the Alberta Philharmonic and the Calgary Symphony.
 Performing in Calgary’s Grand Theatre to a small but enthusiastic audience at first, the Calgary Philharmonic gained wider attention in 1957 with the completion of its first home, the Jubilee Auditorium.
-As the audience grew and public acclaim heightened, in 1985 the Calgary Philharmonic moved to its permanent home in Arts Commons (formerly EPCOR CENTRE for the Performing Arts) Jack Singer Concert Hall, one of North America’s most acoustically acclaimed venues.
+As the audience grew and public acclaim heightened, in 1985 the Calgary Philharmonic moved to its permanent home in Arts Commons’ (formerly EPCOR CENTRE for the Performing Arts) Jack Singer Concert Hall, one of North America’s most acoustically acclaimed venues.

-Performing for more than 110,000 people each year, the Calgary Philharmonic continually reaches new heights of artistic excellence and looks forward to continuing to provide its audiences with the exciting live music experience.
+Performing for more than 110,000 people each year, the Calgary Philharmonic Orchestra continually reaches new heights of artistic excellence and looks forward to continuing to provide its audiences with the exciting live music experience.